 Is Know Your Customer (KYC) the same as Customer Due Diligence (CDD)?

 No, KYC is not the same as CDD.
-KYC is one of the processes involved during Customer due diligence, while CDD is the overall process that both identifies the customer and assesses the risks involved in doing business with them.
+KYC is one of the processes involved during client due diligence, while CDD is the overall process that both identifies the customer and assesses the risks involved in doing business with them.

 Read more - What is KYC?
 Understanding Know Your Customer & How it Works